frechfrechfrech/Mutual-Fund-Market-Clusters/README.md

 - Feature engineer a "target" to represent which funds actually do sell together at the same location or unseat one another.

 ### Broker Dealer + Broker Dealer Offices
-- Broker Dealer + Category clusters.
+- Try category instead of broad category.
 - Build deep neural net to predict sales into a category for the next month/quarter.